Nepali Mandir: History

+Girvan Yuddha Bikram Shah (1797–1816).

 The King of Nepal, Rana Bahadur Shah took exile in Varanasi from 1800 to 1804 and titled himself as "Swami Nirgunanda".
 During his exile, he decided to build a replica of Pashupatinath Temple in Varanasi.
-Construction of the temple commenced during his exile / stay in Varanasi.
-During the construction, Shah moved back to Nepal.
-On 25 April 1806, Rana Bahadur Shah was stabbed to death by his stepbrother, Sher Bahadur Shah.
-His son Girvan Yuddha completed the project 20 years after the deadline.
-The land was later transferred to Rana Bahadur Shah by Kashi Naresh in the year 1843.
-The temple, adjacent area, Lalita Ghat and a dharamshala, belongs to the Nepal government.
+Construction began during his stay there.
+However, Shah returned to Kingdom of Nepal on March 1804 before the temple was completed.
+On 25 April 1806, Rana Bahadur Shah was beheaded on the spot by his half-brother, Sher Bahadur Shah, after threatening him with execution.
+His son, Girvan Yuddha Bikram Shah, later completed the project around 20 years after its originally intended completion date.
+In 1842, the land was transferred to Rana Bahadur Shah by Kashi Naresh.
+The temple complex along with the surrounding area, Lalita Ghat, and a dharamshala, is owned by the Government of Nepal.